 The sharp corner on the back of the blade can be used to cut the weeds and the long end will pull them out.
 I’m definitely hoping to get one of these!

-Then when you’re done, it folds up so it doesn’t take up much storage space!
+And when you’re done, it folds up so it doesn’t take up much storage space!

+The Hori Hori garden knife* is next on my list of the best gifts for gardeners.
 This tool is perfect for planting new plants or bulbs, and also works great for weeding.

 The sharp edge of the blade acts like a knife making it easy to cut through the dirt (or weed roots).